peadargrant/data_architecture/ca2/ca2_spec.md

 Analysis.
 You will be using the same dataset for both.

-You are required to submit your proposed dataset and a brief description of the project to Moodle before 23:55 on 21st March.
+You are required to submit your proposed dataset and a brief description of the project to Moodle.
 There may be a review meeting with each student in the week beginning 22nd March to establish the suitability of the chosen project. *This should be the same as your submission for Time Series Analysis module.*